peussen/wp-tripolis/README.txt

 some help figuring all the field codes out.

 == Changelog ==

+= 0.2 =
+* Unsubscribe implementation
+* Further implementation of some services
+* Added a base stylesheet to make subscribe/unsubscribe forms look better by default
+* Fixed some bugs

 = 0.1.1 =
 * Deployment fixes, which required making a new tag